Microver-Electronics/mcp2515-esp32-idf/README.md

-# esp32/esp8266 MCP2515 CAN interface library
+# ESP32 MCP2515 CAN interface library in C, for ESP-IDF framework.

-it's a fork of [MCP2515 Canbus library for ESP IDF](https://github.com/zeroomega/esp32-mcp2515)
+it's a fork of [MCP2515 CAN interface library in C++ for ESP-IDF](https://github.com/zeroomega/esp32-mcp2515)

 CAN-BUS is a common industrial bus because of its long travel distance, medium communication speed and high reliability.
 It is commonly found on modern machine tools and as an automotive diagnostic bus.
 This CAN-BUS Shield gives your esp32/esp8266 CAN-BUS capibility.
 With an OBD-II converter cable added on and the OBD-II library imported, you are ready to build an onboard diagnostic device or data logger.